 2. SC 111 New Student Experience (1 semester hour)

-In this peer-led course, one-half in first seven weeks of fall semester, and the second half in the second seven weeks of spring semester, students are introduced to College values, resources, and support services.
+In this peer-led course, one-half in first seven weeks of fall semester, and the second half in second seven weeks of spring semester, students are introduced to College values, resources, and support services.

 3. Quantitative reasoning (QR) (3 semester hours)

 One course on mathematical concepts and skills develops students’ understanding of how real-world problems are approached and solved.
-Most courses in mathematics, physics, and accounting, as well as designated courses in other disciplines, fulfill this requirement.
+Most courses in mathematics, as well as designated courses in other disciplines, fulfill this requirement.

 4. Critical analysis and reasoning (CAR) (3 semester hours)Students choose one designated course in which they learn to apply higher order analytic and creative cognitive processes to arrive at reasoned and supportable conclusions and to apply knowledge within and across academic disciplines.

 5. Natural Sciences (3 or 4 semester hours)

 One laboratory course involving hands-on learning develops students’ understanding of the reasoning involved in developing, supporting, and discarding scientific theories and elucidates the distinction between scientific and other types of explanations.